 Reflecting many of the traditional features found on British and Scottish courses, it is the ultimate shotmaker’s course, requiring accurate tee shots and approaches to well-bunkered greens.
 Nearly every hole on the back nine features water hazards, putting a premium on driving.
 The South Course is scheduled for enhancements during the spring and summer of 2018.

 Home of the 35th annual USGA Mid-Amateur in 2015, resulting in a win by Sammy Schultz with a timely ace on a par-4 lead, the lauded West Course is located six miles from John’s Island.
 Upon arriving, you will immediately see why it is special.
 Designed by Tom Fazio and built on a natural sand ridge featuring stunning elevation changes, it is set on 300 acres with its own clubhouse, but without a single residence to intrude on the serenity.
 Perennially ranked among the country’s most challenging courses, members have a place to get away and revel in its natural beauty while enjoying an array of wildlife in their natural habitat.
-The newly renovated clubhouse with outdoor dining and panoramic golf vistas compliment the indoor teaching facility and two world-class croquet lawns.
+The newly renovated clubhouse with outdoor dining and panoramic golf vistas complement the indoor teaching facility and two world-class croquet lawns.
 (West Course map)

 People constantly ask me which of all the golf courses I’ve designed is my favorite, and I can’t possibly answer because we’ve been fortunate to be involved in the design of many great golf courses.
 But if I put all of the names in a hat and someone drew out a name, and the name John’s Island West popped out, I’d be content.
 I’d be happy to stake my design and business reputation on this course as any we’ve designed.
 I had an idea it would be outstanding the first day I saw the site; I didn’t know exactly what the golf course would look like, nor how many bunkers it would have, nor what shape the fairways would be, but I knew it had potential.
 It’s pure golf. – Tom Fazio (Golf Course Designs)